 As we move through life, we sometimes find ourselves thinking about what we would have done differently if given the chance to do it all over again.
-One area that I find I think about most is in relation to finances.
+One area that I find I think about most is finances.

 Stay Out of Debt